NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Results and analysis

 \subsection{Frequency shift imaging}

-Figure~\ref{maps} (left) shows a reflected light image of Cr$_2$O$_3$ thin films (dark) deposited on the diamond sensor’s surface (bright).
-This image is taken by using the same optical system and camera, but the laser light is replaced with white light illumination.
+Figure~\ref{maps} a) shows a reflected light image of Cr$_2$O$_3$ thin films (dark) deposited on the diamond sensor’s surface (bright).
+This image is taken using the same optical system and camera, but the laser light is replaced with white light illumination.
 The small dark spots are likely the surface roughness of the diamond crystal.
-They do not appear in ODMR shift images shown in Fig.~\ref{maps} (middle and right).
+They do not appear in ODMR shift images shown in Fig.~\ref{maps} b) and c).
 However, the areas under the Cr$_2$O$_3$ structures are clearly frequency-shifted.
 Although the Cr$_2$O$_3$ films at 37~$^{\circ}$C are paramagnetic, we do not expect any magnetic signals to be detected at the applied bias magnetic field $B_0\approx12.3$~mT except the homogeneous shift $\pm\gamma_{NV}B_{\parallel}$.
-In a material with similar magnetic properties such stray field structures are detected at hundreds of millitesla~\cite{fescenko_diamond_2019,berzins_surface_2021}.
+In a material with similar magnetic properties, such stray field structures are detected at hundreds of millitesla~\cite{fescenko_diamond_2019,berzins_surface_2021}.

-Another parameter that causes a frequency shift is temperature, the ODMR frequencies are homogeneously shifted by $D(T)$ with $74~{\rm kHz/K}$~\cite{acosta_temperature_2010}.
-The homogeneous background is subtracted by normalization to the mean frequency of each image, revealing local deviations $\Delta f$ from the homogeneous shift.
-Patterns and signs of deviations $\Delta f$ are qualitatively consistent with expected changes in stress distributions due to cooling to 19~$^{\circ}$C and heating to 37~$^{\circ}$C of the film-diamond interface, which is stress free at the deposition temperature of 26~$^{\circ}$C; because of the different thermal expansion coefficients, the cool films shorten NV axes in the the upper layer of the diamond, but the warm films elongate them, resulting in corresponding changes of the effective electric field component $M_z$.
+Another parameter that causes a frequency shift is the temperature.
+The ODMR frequencies are homogeneously shifted by $D(T)$ with $74~{\rm kHz/K}$~\cite{acosta_temperature_2010}.
+The homogeneous background is subtracted by normalization to the mean frequency of uncoated areas of each image, revealing local deviations $\Delta f$ from the homogeneous shift.
+Patterns and signs of deviations $\Delta f$ are qualitatively consistent with expected changes in stress distributions due to cooling to 19~$^{\circ}$C and heating to 37~$^{\circ}$C of the film-diamond interface, which is stress-free at the deposition temperature of 26~$^{\circ}$C; because of the different thermal expansion coefficients, the cool films shorten NV axes in the upper layer of the diamond, but the warm films elongate them, resulting in corresponding changes of the effective electric field component $M_z$.